Tips to Teach Multiplication Tables to Your Child

 - Same numbers multiplication chart: Create a chart for 2x2,3x3,4x4

-- Abacus is fun: Enrolling in abacus for the very small children and Vedic math for middle school children can also help because both method teach children to do mental calculations.
+- Abacus is fun: Enrolling in abacus for the very small children and Vedic math for middle school children can also help because both methods teaches children to do mental calculations.
 Mental calculations help in learning the tables

 - Online tests: There are interactive tests also online.
 Set up an incentive system.
 Create an incentives chart.
 Reward a red dot when your child is able to say the complete table of a particular number.
 When he/she collects 5 stars give them a treat.
 The treat can be an extra hour of play during the weekend